NeXt-Warning-System/documentation/xws-contact-web/research/registering for warnings using locations.md

 Bounding boxes are creates using the MBR_XMIN, MBR_YMIN, MBR_XMAX and MBR_YMAX co-ordinates.
 Resultant bounding boxes have been spatially joined to national Flood Warning and Flood Alert shapefiles for England.

 Historic flood warning messages have been used to ascertain the number of messages a user would be likely be sent in a given year for each bounding box.
-We have applied the following filters to the historic flood warning messages; Messagetype matches Flood Alert or Update Flood Alert, Flood Warning or Update Flood Warning, Severe Flood Warning or Update Severe Flood Warning, Remove X
+We have applied the following filters to the historic flood warning messages; Messagetype matches Flood Alert or Update Flood Alert, Flood Warning or Update Flood Warning, Severe Flood Warning or Update Severe Flood Warning, Remove Flood Alert or Remove Flood Warning or Remove Severe Flood Warning

 ### Known limitations